moyernwentworth/Lazy-Birder/README.md

 `python manage.py runserver`

 and now the site is locally served on port 8000.
 Open up chrome to try it out.
 Open the `urls.py` file in `dashbird` directory and add the first argument in each list item to get to a new page.
 If you have any questions come find me.
 Crtl + C will stop serving the site and `deactivate` will stop the virtual environment.

+Password reset stuff
+you must enter the email that is currently logged in in order to send the change email you must also go into your google settings and allow less secure app access in order to send probably best to turn that off after